pingcap/docs-cn/v2.1/how-to/upgrade/from-previous-version.md

 ## Upgrade caveat

-+ TiDB 2.1 does not support downgrading to v2.0.x or earlier due to the adoption of the new storage engine
+- TiDB 2.1 does not support downgrading to v2.0.x or earlier versions due to the adoption of the new storage engine.
-+ Parallel DDL is enabled in TiDB 2.1, so the clusters with TiDB version earlier than 2.0.1 cannot upgrade to 2.1 using rolling update.
-You can choose either of the following two options:
+- Parallel DDL is supported in TiDB 2.1 and later versions.
+Therefore, for clusters with a TiDB version earlier than 2.0.1, rolling update to TiDB 2.1 is not supported.
+To upgrade, you can choose either of the following two options:

-    - Stop the cluster and upgrade to 2.1 directly
+    - Stop the cluster and upgrade to 2.1 directly.
-    - Roll update to 2.0.1 or later 2.0.x versions, and then roll update to the 2.1 version
+    - Roll update to 2.0.1 or later 2.0.x versions, and then roll update to the 2.1 version.

-+ If you upgrade from TiDB 2.0.6 or earlier to TiDB 2.1, check if there is any ongoing DDL operation, especially the time consuming `Add Index` operation, because the DDL operations slow down the upgrading process.
-If there is ongoing DDL operation, wait for the DDL operation finishes and then roll update.
+- If you upgrade from TiDB 2.0.6 or earlier to TiDB 2.1, check if there is any ongoing DDL operation, especially the time consuming `Add Index` operation, because the DDL operations slow down the upgrading process.
+If there is ongoing DDL operation, wait for the DDL operation to finish and then roll update.

 > **Note:**
 >